-I would like to express our heartfelt appreciation for the support that you-our Shareholders and Customers have accorded the Bank especially during the tough operating environment the Bank continues to operate in.
+I would like to welcome you to the 32nd Annual General Meeting of Consolidated Bank and to express our heartfelt appreciation for the support that you-our Shareholders and Customers have accorded the Bank despite the tough and uncertain operating environment the Bank continues to operate in.
+The year 2023, was a pivotal year for executing our five-year strategy on stabilization, turnaround and growth.